Rocky Mountain Rangers: Second World War

 The regiment was called out on service on 26 August 1939.
 Details of the regiment were subsequently placed on active service on 1 September 1939, as The Rocky Mountain Rangers, CASF (Details), for local protection duties.
 The details called out on active service were disbanded on 31 December 1940.

 The regiment subsequently mobilized the 1st Battalion, The Rocky Mountain Rangers, CASF for active service on 1 January 1941.

 It served in Canada in a home defence role as part of the 18th Infantry Brigade, 6th Canadian Division and took part in the expedition to Kiska, Alaska as part of the 13th Canadian Infantry Brigade Group, serving there from 16 August 1943 to 12 January 1944.

 It embarked for Great Britain on 25 May 1944.
 It was redesignated as the 1st Canadian Infantry Training Battalion, Type A (Rocky Mountain Rangers), CASF on 1 November 1944.
-Following VE-Day it was redesignated as the No. 9 Canadian Repatriation Depot, Type "T"' on 5 July 1945.
+Following VE Day it was redesignated as the No. 9 Canadian Repatriation Depot, Type "T" on 5 July 1945.
 The overseas battalion disbanded on 28 January 1946.

 Afghanistan

-The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.
+The regiment was not called out on active service; however, some individual members volunteered.
+In the aggregate, more than 20% of the regiment’s authorized strength served with various task forces in Afghanistan between 2002 and 2014.

 History

 Early history

-On July 1, 1898, five independent rifle companies were formed in the interior of British Columbia at Kamloops, Nelson, Kaslo, Rossland, and Revelstoke.
+On 1 July 1898, five independent rifle companies were formed in the interior of British Columbia at Kamloops, Nelson, Kaslo, Rossland, and Revelstoke.
 These units were named by their location (Kamloops Rifle Company etc.) The independent companies were renamed the Rocky Mountain Rangers in 1900 but remained independent companies.
 No regimental headquarters was established at this time.
 The same year saw nineteen men from the unit depart to fight in the Second Boer War.

-On April 1, 1908, an additional company was formed in Nelson, this unit with the three southern companies were amalgamated to form the 102nd Regiment with headquarters in Nelson.
+On 1 April 1908, an additional company was formed in Nelson, this unit with the three southern companies were amalgamated to form the 102nd Regiment with headquarters in Nelson.
 An independent company was formed in Armstrong.
 The Rocky Mountain Rangers were reduced to two companies in Kamloops and Revelstoke.
 In 1909 these two remaining companies were amalgamated with the others to form the 102nd Regiment Rocky Mountain Rangers.
 In 1912 a reorganization of the regiment saw the companies in Rossland, Nelson, Kaslo and Revelstoke disbanded, the headquarters relocated to Kamloops and the Armstrong company amalgamated.
 Later that year, the Revelstoke company was reinstated and more companies added at Kelowna, Salmon Arm, Vernon and Penticton.